1313e/PRISM/docs/source/user/terminology_docs.rst

 	The variance that has not been captured during the regression process.
 It is empty if regression is not used.

 Root directory [`root_dir`]
-	(Path to) The directory/folder on the current machine in which all *PRISM* working directories are located, and the base for all relative paths.
+	(Path to) The directory/folder on the current machine in which all *PRISM* working directories are located.
+It also acts as the base for all relative paths.

 Sample [`sam`]
 	Same as a parameter set.